HBCSD Corruption

 condoned by HBCSD Superintendent Pat Escalante, HBCSD School Board members and Placeworks

-2. Pam Daly, M.S.H.P. of Daly & Associates: Environmental Impact
+2. Pam Daly, M.S.H.P. of Daly & Associates: Final Historic Resource Assessment Report of the North School Campus, July 2017.
+Environmental Impact Report page E-30 and E31:

 “The same style of window sash is found along the rear